wundergraph/terraform-provider-cosmo/docs/index.md

 page_title: "cosmo Provider"
 subcategory: ""
 description: |-
-  The Cosmo provider is used to interact with WunderGraph's Cosmo API.
+  The Cosmo provider allows you to interact with WunderGraph's Cosmo API, managing key resources.
-  It can be used to manage the following resources:
-  Namespace: Create or read namespaces.Federated Graph: Create or read federated graphs.Router Token: Create router tokens to be used with the router.Subgraph: Create and publish or read subgraphs.Monograph: Create or read monographs.
+  It supports creating and reading namespaces, federated graphs, and monographs.
+  You can also generate router tokens for use with the router, and manage subgraphs by creating, publishing, or reading them.
-  For more information on Cosmo, please refer to the Cosmo Documentation https://cosmo-docs.wundergraph.com/.
+  Refer to the official Cosmo Documentation https://cosmo-docs.wundergraph.com/ for more details.
 ---

 # cosmo Provider

-The Cosmo provider is used to interact with WunderGraph's Cosmo API.
+The Cosmo provider allows you to interact with WunderGraph's Cosmo API, managing key resources.
-It can be used to manage the following resources:

-- Namespace: Create or read namespaces.
-- Federated Graph: Create or read federated graphs.
-- Router Token: Create router tokens to be used with the router.
-- Subgraph: Create and publish or read subgraphs.
-- Monograph: Create or read monographs.
+It supports creating and reading namespaces, federated graphs, and monographs.
+You can also generate router tokens for use with the router, and manage subgraphs by creating, publishing, or reading them.

-For more information on Cosmo, please refer to the [Cosmo Documentation](https://cosmo-docs.wundergraph.com/).
+Refer to the official [Cosmo Documentation](https://cosmo-docs.wundergraph.com/) for more details.

 ## Example Usage